 It’s a great way to make money

 Craft fairs often have many visitors looking to buy high-quality handmade products, so it’s a great time to sell your wares.
-If you’ve already perfected your craft and have a good idea of who your target audience is, this may be the perfect time to showcase those talents and make some money for yourself.
+If you’ve already perfected your craft and have a good idea of your target audience, this may be the perfect time to showcase those talents and make some money for yourself.

 It’s a great way to meet other artists.

-At craft fairs, you have the opportunity to connect with fellow artists who are in the same boat as you – trying to get their work out there and make a name for themselves.
+At craft fairs, you can connect with fellow artists in the same boat as you – trying to get their work out there and make a name for themselves.
 You can share advice and tips, which is invaluable.

 It’s a great way to learn

 Craft fairs are great because you can learn about what other artists are doing to sell their work.
-You’ll get the opportunity to ask them questions, see how they price their items, and even speak with customers that have purchased from them before.
+You’ll get the opportunity to ask them questions, see how they price their items, and even speak with customers who have purchased from them.
 This is a great way to build your knowledge about how to sell products at craft fairs.